snakeleon/YouCompleteMe-x64/README.md

 ### I hear that YCM only supports Python 2, is that true?

-No. The Vim client and the [ycmd server][ycmd] only run under Python 2 but if you work on a Python 3 project then just set the `g:ycm_python_binary_path` to the Python interpreter you use for your project and you will get completions for that version of Python.
+**No.** Both the Vim client and the [ycmd server][ycmd] run on Python 2 or 3.
+If you work on a Python 3 project, you may need to set `g:ycm_python_binary_path` to the Python interpreter you use for your project to get completions for that version of Python.

+### On Windows I get `E887: Sorry, this command is disabled, the Python's site module could not be loaded`

+If you are running vim on Windows with Python 2.7.11, this is likely caused by a [bug][vim_win-python2.7.11-bug].
+Follow this [workaround] [vim_win-python2.7.11-bug_workaround] or use a different version (Python 2.7.12 does not suffer from the bug).

+### I can't complete python packages in a virtual environment.

+This means that the Python used to run [JediHTTP][] is not the Python of the virtual environment you're in.
+To resolve this you either set `g:ycm_python_binary_path` to the absolute path of the Python binary in your virtual environment or since virtual environment will put that Python executable first in your PATH when the virtual environment is active then if you set `g:ycm_python_binary_path` to just `'python'` it will be found as the first Python and used to run [JediHTTP][].

 Contributor Code of Conduct
 ---------------------------